24 March 2026

 Local-first development with DebugBundle

-How DebugBundle's local-first architecture lets you capture, process, and inspect incidents without any cloud dependency.
+How DebugBundle's local-first architecture lets you capture, process, and inspect incidents without depending on DebugBundle Cloud.

 Why local-first?

 Most debugging tools require you to sign up for a hosted service before you can do anything useful.
-DebugBundle takes a different approach: the entire capture-process-inspect loop works locally, on your machine, with zero cloud dependency.
+DebugBundle takes a different approach: the entire capture-process-inspect loop works without DebugBundle Cloud anywhere you control the filesystem and can run the CLI.

 This is not a limited trial.
 It is the full debugging workflow:

-debugbundle processgroups events into incidents and generates bundles - Inspect —
+• Processdebugbundle process groups events into incidents and generates bundles

 No API keys.
-No cloud accounts.
-No network requests.
+No cloud account.
+No network requests to DebugBundle servers.

 How it works